satche/botanist/README.md

 ### OCR CNN

-TODO: Dylan
+Unfortunately, PaddleOCR is unable to differentiate between handwritten and typed text.
+In order to automate this task, one possibility is to create another model to detect handwriting from non-handwriting on an image.

-Unfortunately, PaddleOCR is not able to differentiate handwritten text from typed text.
-We tried to create another model to detect handwritten text vs printed one, but we decided to focus on the main goal of the project and do this part by hand.
+An initial implementation of a CNN model has been carried out, but as it did not perform satisfactorily (f1-score between 0.5 and 0.6), it was decided to carry out this part by hand in order to concentrate fully on the project's main objective.
+So, while we can use OCR to identify and extract text from images, it is then necessary to manually sort processed images containing handwritten or non-handwritten text.

 ### Data pre-processing & augmentation